manohar-munna/Connect4-multiplayer/README.md

 Multiplayer aspect: This is a Python-based Connect 4 game that allows two players to connect to a server and play against each other in real-time.

 II.
 Technology Used:
-Frontend: html, css js
+-> Frontend: html, css js
-Backend: Python flask
+-> Backend: Python flask.
-Client communicatio: sockets
+-> Client communicatio: sockets.

 III.
 Features